 Treat your LinkedIn Company Page as your business’s LinkedIn profile.
 Unlike personal profiles, LinkedIn company pages are set up to represent your brand.
 Even small companies can benefit from using a company page and connecting it with to personal profiles.

-LinkedIn has a set of questions to get you going with your Company Page.
+LinkedIn has a page of instructions to get you going with your Company Page.

 To optimize your LinkedIn Page for search: